Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 50%, with only hypotheses and research described.
-The description does not add meaning for maxAgents or rounds beyond the schema, and fails to compensate for the missing parameter descriptions.
+Schema description coverage is 50% (only hypotheses and research have descriptions).
+The description does not add any parameter-specific details beyond the schema, such as the meaning of maxAgents or rounds.
+It fails to compensate for the gaps in schema documentation.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.